-Any waiver of this Code for our directors, executive officers or other employees may be made only by the Board and will be disclosed to the public as required by law or the rules of the Nasdaq Global Select Market.
-Waivers of this Code for other employees may be made only by the Company's Chief Executive Officer, General Counsel or Chief Financial Officer and will be reported to the Company's Audit Committee.
+Any waiver of this Code for our directors, executive officers or other principal financial officers may be made only by the Board and will be disclosed to the public as required by law or the rules of the Nasdaq Capital Market.
+Waivers of this Code for other employees or consultants may be made only by the Company's Chief Executive Officer, General Counsel or Chief Financial Officer and will be reported to the Company's Audit Committee.